jjvanzon/Circular-Language-Spec-Plans/1. Current/2019-08 Encircle Language Spec Revamp/2019-08 Encircle Language Spec Revamp Notes.md

 ### 2020-05-20 Postponed Content Changes for Black Boxes

 Black box is a notation I have reservations about.
 It works, but it might not be not elegant.
 Also, if you take C# as a source, rules about private/public are set, and some things just don't have to be denoted, because they are implied.
 A method contained by a a class can access all the other private members of that class.
-In my efforts to generalize and make things interchangeable, this 'had to be' explicitly denoted…
+In my efforts to generalize and make things interchangeable, this 'had to be' explicitly denoted...

 There are topics, I probably want to move away from the Encircle Language Spec at one point and go for something simpler.
 The whole friend notation is something I scratch my head about.
 I am not sure, if I like it or not.
 I am not sure if the topics I dislike can be left in separate articles or something.